kysonic/dojozax/README.md

 #Basics

-Structural unit of dojo zax is a html tag width data-dojo-type attribute when constraint link of coincedent class (use dojo declare).
+Structural unit of dojo zax is a html tag with data-dojo-type attribute when constraint link of coincedent class (use dojo declare).
 This class must be inherits of zax/mv base class.
 For default parsing you must on parseOnLoad setting in  [dojoConfig](http://dojotoolkit.org/documentation/tutorials/1.9/dojo_config/).

 **index.html**
 ```